-What Can a Handyman Do in Martin in Martin County, Minnesota?
+What Can a Handyman Do Without a License in Martin in Martin County, Minnesota?

 In Minnesota, most “handyman” work is legal without a state contractor license as long as you are not doing regulated trade work (electrical/plumbing/HVAC) and you are not acting as a Residential Building Contractor/Remodeler on residential projects that require that state license.
 Minnesota does not have a simple statewide “handyman under $X” contractor-license exemption like some states; instead, the key line is whether the work makes you a Residential Building Contractor/Remodeler (DLI licensing) or a licensed trade contractor.
 In Martin (Martin County), you typically also need to comply with local zoning/home-occupation rules and pull permits when required, even if you don’t need a state license.